By Jennifer L. Walker

 What do you think the future holds for PA utilization in your organization?

 Manzi: I think [their stature] is going to continue to rise.
 As an organization, we have not taken full advantage of PAs, except in certain areas, including procedural and surgical subspecialties.
 We are growing the PA pool in other medical subspecialties and we are committed to building the PA infrastructure in primary care.
 I see a future where all patients are cared for by healthcare teams, including physicians, PAs and NPs, pharmacists, nutritionists, and health coaches with reimbursement models that can support and sustain this approach.
 PAs will be key members of these care teams.

 Are PAs a part of your strategy to successfully transition from fee-for-service to value-based reimbursement contracting?

 Manzi: Yes, we are moving in that direction.
 The whole organization is.
 We are working on new compensation models for our providers in general, and I’m very excited about that.
 I think we have a great opportunity as an integrated delivery system to do that since our owner really wants us to deliver quality not quantity.

-Jennifer L. Walker is a Baltimore-based freelance writer and a regular contributor to PA Professional.
+Jennifer L. Walker is a Baltimore-based freelance writer.
 Contact her at [email protected].